anwanguow/graph_phase_transition/README.md

 Algorithm Implementation
 -----------------

-Due to space constraints, our PRB article only outlines the core idea of the algorithm and does not delve into every detail.
+Due to space constraints, the [PRB article](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.111.054116) only outlines the core idea of the algorithm and does not delve into every detail.
 The detailed implementation of the cut distance algorithm can be found in [Algorithm.pdf](Algorithm.pdf) in this repository.

 Please note that its content is consistent with [Algorithm.md](Algorithm.md), but since GitHub does not support rendering LaTeX formulas in markdown files, the markdown version may not display correctly.